 For example, here is the graph generated when the value of K is 10.

-Meanwhile, Iron Man, Hulk, the Fantastic 4, Hawkeye Ant Man and Vision all belong to the central cluster.
+Meanwhile, Iron Man, Hulk, the Fantastic Four, Hawkeye, Ant Man, and Vision all belong to the central cluster.
 This is because the ratio of the number of their appearance together (as the Avengers) by their appearance alone is very high.

 We can do a similar analysis for K = 30.

 This is the backbone of the Marvel Universe.
-There is a cluster for Spider Man, Hulk (dark green), Namor (pale green), Thor, Fantastic-4 (pink), though Captain America and Iron Man are still clustered together in the Avenger team.
+There is a cluster for Spider Man, Hulk (dark green), Namor (pale green), Thor, Fantastic Four (pink), though Captain America and Iron Man are still clustered together in the Avenger team.

 There is a broad literature about detecting who are the influencers on social networks (for example, Twitter and Facebook).

 Numerous graph criterion were derived to describe them : degree centrality , PageRank, closeness centrality or betweeness centrality.
-I find betweenness centrality very interesting because its value represent how much the node is important to convey information in the network to other individuals in the network who are not connected to each other.
+I find betweenness centrality very interesting because its value represents how important the node is for conveying information in the network to other individuals who are not connected to each other.

 It is Beast!
-What is surprising is that he is not the X-Men biggest star (Wolverine, Storm, Professor X ... ) but he is the main link between X-Men and the Avengers.
-So if I was to choose a negociator between these two groups in a modern company, to target a person to dismantle a terrorist network or to choose my brand ambassador in Marvel Universe, Beast would be the perfect candidate.
+What is surprising is that he is not the X-Men's biggest star (like Wolverine, Storm, or Professor X) but he is the main link between X-Men and the Avengers.
+So if I was to choose a negotiator between these two groups in a modern company, to target a person to dismantle a terrorist network or to choose my brand ambassador in Marvel Universe, Beast would be the perfect candidate.

 I had a lot of fun mining the Marvel graph for clusters and influencers.

-- label the characters with the side they choose during Civil War: can we predict their affiliation the way we can in the well known Zachary's Karate Club graph?
+- Labeling the characters with the side they choose-during Civil War: Could we predict their affiliation the way we can in the well known Zachary's Karate Club graph?

-- I am personally more of a DC fan so if someone is able to direct me to the corresponding dataset, I would be more than happy to analyse it.
+- I am personally more of a DC fan, so if someone is able to direct me to the corresponding dataset, I would be more than happy to analyze it.